Amazon Fresh: Physical, cashier-less supermarkets

 In 2020, Amazon announced that they would use the name "Amazon Fresh" for their new chain of physical grocery stores in the Los Angeles and Chicago areas.
 The stores featured cashier-less (UK: till-less) shopping, with surveillance cameras and other technology ensuring that shoppers' purchases were automatically registered without needing to be individually scanned at a checkout counter.
 More than half use the "Just Walk Out" technology, while others use Dash Carts.

 Dash Carts are shopping carts with a touchscreen, barcode scanner, cameras, and various sensors to count items placed and removed from the cart, allowing customers to skip conventional checkouts.
 The customer scans a QR code from their Amazon app to link their Amazon account so their purchase can be billed through the payment method linked in their Amazon account.
 The cart also has a weight sensor to weigh produce priced by weight.

-Some Amazon Fresh stores use "grab and go" or "Just Walk Out" technology similar to that in Amazon Go stores, which tracks what customers take and place back.
+Some Amazon Fresh stores used "grab and go" or "Just Walk Out" technology similar to that in Amazon Go stores, which tracks what customers take and place back.
 It allows customers to skip conventional checkouts while also eliminating the need to use Dash Carts.
 While presented to customers as an automated process, it relied on an India-based team of over 1,000 human reviewers to verify checkout accuracy.
-Currently, there are no Amazon Fresh stores that use both "grab and go" and Dash Carts.
+By the time they closed, there were no Amazon Fresh stores that use both "grab and go" and Dash Carts.

 In April 2024, Amazon confirmed that the Just Walk Out technology would be phased out in favor of using Dash Carts at all U.S. Amazon Fresh locations.
 Amazon still plans to sell the Just Walk Out technology to other businesses, primarily smaller format stores.

 Also in April 2024, Amazon began offering Dash Carts to other supermarkets, beginning with a small number of Price Chopper and McKeever's Market locations located in Kansas and Missouri.
 The objective was to turn the technology into a service business.
 It follows Amazon selling the Just Walk Out technology to other businesses in March 2020.

 Due to criticism regarding Amazon Go stores not accepting cash, some Amazon Fresh stores also have checkout lanes for customers who want to pay with cash or do not have an Amazon account.